Czech Republic: from the enforecer

 Has the authority ever blocked a proposed merger?
 If yes, please provide the most recent instances.

-Yes, in 2005.
+Yes, several times, the last case was in 2005.
 The Office opposed the concentration between undertakings Bakeries International Luxembourg and Delta Pekárny, which have operated in the relevant markets of wholesale of freshly baked good and flour-milling products.
-No merger was blocked in 2019.
+No merger was blocked in 2020.

 Has the authority ever imposed conditions on a proposed merger?
 If yes, please provide the most recent instances.